Nazeeefa/Dinoflagellates/data.md

 |  SHHI-4 (69)	|   	|  	|   -	| Y
 |  PAER-2 (70) 	|   	|   	|   	|
 |  PAER-2 (71)	|   	|  -	|   	| Y |

+## Analyses

+- FASTQ files, for both forward and reverse reads, downloaded from ENA's ftp server
+ - SRR IDs were obtained from NCBI, for example
+ - corresponds to data here https://www.imicrobe.us/#/investigators/180

+- MultiQC was performed for each strain